How Safe And Strong Are Your Passwords?

 Emailing passwords to yourself is the worst thing you can do.
 Think about that for a second and you'll see why.

 The thief was able to get most of what he needed from the emails I had sent to myself and my husband.
 But he was also able to get the Word document I kept in a file because I emailed it to my husband as an attachment to an email so he would have the info in case he ever needed it to get into our online credit cards and bank accounts.

 This was after I took over awordlover's accounts last year; I thought it was a great idea that she left all her info behind in a notebook for her husband and sons for when her time came.
 I just skipped her notebook advice and made the Word document instead.

 It was a very bad idea.

 The thief had everything he needed - the answers to my security questions, my bank account number, my social security number from the bank account info.
-Via the online form, he notified Social Security to change the direct deposit of my check to a bank in Miami, Florida, he put a change of address in with the US Post Office for a drop address (an address that has no building or is an abandoned building), so only mail with MY name on it was changed from my present address in California to Miami, Florida.
-He cleaned my personal bank account out to put the funds in the Miami bank and then closed my California bank account.
+Using the online form, he notified Social Security to change the direct deposit of my check to a bank in Miami, Florida, he put a change of address in with the US Post Office for a drop address (a physical address that is an abandoned lot that has a street address assigned to it), so only the mail that came to our house that had MY name on it was changed from my present address in California to Miami, Florida.
+He also cleaned my personal bank account out to put the funds in the Miami bank and then he closed my California bank account.
 All this happened within 5 days.

-My accounts went to more destinations that my husband and I ever did when we traveled across the country.
+My accounts went to more destinations that my husband and I ever went when we traveled across the country.
 The initial process was all done while I was working a 8 hour shift.
-It took me 5 days to realize what had happened.
+It took me 5 days to realize the extent of what had happened.